 }

-Benefits of Layered Isolation
+Benefits of layered isolation

-Predictable Performance and Security
+Predictable performance and security

 A layered setup shrinks your blast radius if things go sideways.
 Even if a container gets compromised, the attacker is stuck inside a locked room.
 They can’t access other tenants’ data, query neighboring services, or starve the rest of the cluster of resources.

-Community Discussion
+Community discussion

 Do you like managing your namespaces and quotas through Terraform, or do you rely on dynamic operators to do the heavy lifting?
 Have you ever run into a case where a default-deny network policy accidentally blocked something critical?
-I’d love to hear how you’re handling it.

 References